lfergon/snap_engage_challenge/README.md

       5. DONE 28.12.2014 LFG The languages charts need to implement the correct logic

-      6. Take care of the field type, offline or chat
+      6. DONE 28.12.2014 LFG Take care of the field type, offline or chat